mindaptiv/browser-laptop/README.md

 ## Build prerequisites

-You'll need certain packages installed before you can build and run Brave locally.
+You'll need certain packages installed before you can build and run Mindaptiv locally.

 ### All platforms